axibase/atsd-use-cases/chart-of-the-day/european-army/README.md

 > France and Germany need to increase military spending to make serious inroads towards a true European army.<br>
 Source: Combined [FRED](https://fred.stlouisfed.org/) and [World Bank](https://www.worldbank.org/) data.

 The charts above contrast dollar-denominated defense spending by a combined France and Germany (upper) and the United States (lower).
 At the moment, U.S. defense spending is around five and a half times larger in absolute terms.
-In order to match U.S. spending, both nations would be forced to increase defense spending a least threefold, individually.
+To match U.S. spending, both nations would be forced to increase defense spending a least threefold, individually.
 Thus, their combined output would be on the level of the United States.

 If the historically antagonistic German and French states could reach an understanding and foster genuine military cooperation, the balance of power could swing westward for the first time in recent memory.
 The neutrality of the Low Countries, specifically Belgium, has always been tied to the delimitation of France and Germany,<sup>[13](http://faculty.virginia.edu/setear/students/jcs/neutrality.htm)</sup> but an environment of integrated cooperation might eliminate the need for the *de facto* buffer states.
 Indeed, the additional manpower, technology, and capitol from the disproportionately productive nation could even serve to bolster French and German investment in a common defense infrastructure.